Johanna Kissling: Early life and career

 Werner, her second child, after service in both the Prussian Army cavalry and the Imperial German Navy during World War I, pursued a diplomatic career for the new Weimar Republic, training at the Consular School in Vienna.
 His first German Foreign Office posting was in Latvia then Spain, Hungary, Switzerland and the UK as Second Secretary in the German embassy in London.
 This would be his last diplomatic posting and Kissling would never see Germany again.
 The rise of the Nazi Party in the Weimar Republic continued to distress the family and after Adolf Hitler's National Revolution in 1933, Kissling was forced to resign his position at the German embassy.
 Kissling moved to Cambridge, having acquired the position as ‘Keeper of Collections’ at the Museum of Archaeology and Ethnology but he continued travelling taking photos.

-In 1944, Kissling's oldest son, Georg Conrad Kissling, an officer in the Wehrmacht, committed suicide, before he could be arrested by the Nazis for his part in the 20 July plot to assassinate Hitler and overthrow the Nazi single party state.
+In 1944, Kissling's oldest son, Georg Conrad Kissling, an officer in the Wehrmacht took his own life, before he could be arrested by the Nazis for his part in the 20 July plot to assassinate Hitler and overthrow the Nazi single party state.